redhat-developer/intellij-kubernetes/README.md

 ## Overview

 JetBrains IntelliJ plugin for interacting with Kubernetes and OpenShift clusters.
-The plugin tries to mimic the vscode-kubernetes-tools extension that exists for vscode.
+The plugin provides functionalities and user experiences that are very close to the Kubernetes extension for vscode (https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

 This plugin is currently in Preview Mode.

 ![](images/demo1.gif)